Skip to main content

 In the context of prostate cancer, Androgen Deprivation Therapy (ADT) is used to lower testosterone levels dramatically.
 Testosterone, like estrogen, is a potent anabolic and metabolic hormone.
 Its suppression is a primary driver of changes in physical structure and metabolic function.

 A primary outcome of ADT is a significant change in body composition.
-Men undergoing this therapy often experience a decrease in lean and a concurrent increase in fat mass, particularly in the subcutaneous and visceral depots.
+Men undergoing this therapy often experience a decrease in lean muscle mass and a concurrent increase in fat mass, particularly in the subcutaneous and visceral depots.
 This condition, known as sarcopenic obesity, alters the body’s overall metabolic rate and physical strength.

-The reduction in testosterone also directly impacts insulin signaling pathways, frequently leading to the development of and an elevated risk for type 2 diabetes.
+The reduction in testosterone also directly impacts insulin signaling pathways, frequently leading to the development of insulin resistance and an elevated risk for type 2 diabetes.
 These interconnected changes underscore the systemic role of androgens in maintaining metabolic health.

 The suppression of sex hormones via adjuvant therapy directly alters cellular mechanisms for energy storage, insulin signaling, and bone maintenance.